Pellet (air gun): Slug pellet

 Recently, some manufacturers also have introduced the more cylindro-conoidally shaped "slug" pellets for some of the more powerful modern PCP air rifles.
-Contrasted to the commonly used diabolo pellets, these slug pellets resemble Minié balls, with cannelures and a hollow base, and have more contact surface with the bore and hence need greater propelling force to overcome friction, but they have better ballistic coefficients and thus longer effective ranges due to the more aerodynamic shape.
+Contrasted to the commonly used diabolo pellets, these slug pellets are essentially Minié balls, with cannelures and a hollow base, and have more contact surface with the bore and hence need greater propelling force to overcome friction, but they have better ballistic coefficients and thus longer effective ranges due to the more aerodynamic shape.
 Because these slug pellets have no skirts to generate enough drag stability in flight, they rely on spin stabilization from a fully rifled barrel.

 Lead-free pellets

 There are many different kinds of lead-free pellets, utilizing non-lead alloys and/or plastics in their construction.
-Consequently, they are much lighter than lead pellets, with weights ranging from 5.1 to around 20 grains.
+Consequently, they are much lighter than lead pellets, with weights ranging from 5.1 gr to around 20 gr.
 Due to their lighter weight, they accelerate more quickly inside the barrel, and commonly reach supersonic velocities.
 This increases the effective feet per second (FPS) of an airgun, which can result in greater accuracy.

 However, lead-free pellets typically have a lower ballistic coefficient (BC), which results in more wind-drift, and reduced velocity at longer distances.
 As an example, H&N Sport's Baracuda Green pellet has a BC of 0.013, but the standard Baracuda pellet's BC is 0.024.

 Although some airguns are equipped with moderators or other noise dampening chambers, lead-free pellets can break the sound-barrier, and produce a loud cracking noise.
 This can be misinterpreted as a malfunction of the suppressor, when in fact it results from using a supersonic pellet.
 Upon switching back to a lead pellet, the supersonic crack will cease.

 H&N Sport markets their lead-free pellets as part of their "GreenLine," and Gamo markets their lead-free pellets as a "Performance Ballistic Alloy" (PBA).
 Regardless of the terminology, the underlying technology involves a mix of non-lead materials, such as zinc, iron, tin, or copper.
 Lead-free pellets are offered by all major manufacturers, including RWS, Gamo, H&N Sport, Predator International, JSB, Crosman, SIG Sauer, and others.

 These metals are all lighter than lead, and significantly harder.
 As a result, they penetrate more deeply, and do not deform as greatly upon impact with the target.
 By contrast, lead pellets are often designed to fragment, expand, or mushroom, and can cause more damage.
 As a result, they are favored by hunters.
 However, many hunters are using non-lead pellets, to avoid lead contamination.